pbeens/ICS-Computer-Studies/Final-Project-Python-Students.md

 For an example of an excellent code walk-through, see [this video](https://www.youtube.com/watch?v=b6U3rw-cH6A).

+## Function Docstrings

+See https://www.datacamp.com/community/tutorials/docstrings-python#second-head for the requirements for the function docstrings.

+Docstrings MUST be incorporated into all functions to describe the purpose of the function and to accurately document all inputs and return value.

 ## Submissions

 You will be submitting the Colab notebooks and each video.
 Be sure the notebook and the videos are named appropriately.